cancerberoSgx/typescript-poor-man-reflection/README.md

  * `TypeText` will extract a Type's text.
 Example: `const text = TypeText<UnionOf<[1, Date[]]>>()` will be transformed to `const text = TypeText<UnionOf<[1, Date[]]>>('UnionOf<[1, Date[]]>')`
  * `NodeText` will extract a Node's text.
 Example. `var o = {foo: [1]}; const text = NodeText<typeof o>()` will be transformed to `var o = {foo: [1]}; const text = NodeText<typeof o>('{foo: [1]}')`
  * `BodyText` will extract a Node's body text.
 Example: `function f() { return 1 } const text = BodyText<typeof f>()` will be transformed to `function f() { return 1 } const text = BodyText<typeof f>('return 1')`
+ * `ThisBlockText` will extract current block text without the braces.

 The tool **will modify** TypeScript source files calling the library's functions, embedding referenced node's text in the source file.
 It should be called before `tsc` or before npm test, and it can be called with the option `--clean` to clean-up source files (for example before commit or after `npm test`).